Ernst Siehr

-Ernst Siehr (5 October 1869, Heinrichswalde, East Prussia – 14 November 1945, Bergen auf Rügen) was a German lawyer and politician.
+Ernst Siehr (5 October 1869, Heinrichswalde, Province of Prussia – 14 November 1945, Bergen auf Rügen) was a German lawyer and politician.
 He served in the imperial Reichstag from 1912 to 1918 as a member of the Progressive People's Party.
 He represented the newly founded German Democratic Party in the Weimar National Assembly and briefly in the subsequently elected republican Reichstag.
-He then served as Oberpräsident of East Prussia from 1920 to 1932.
+He then served as Oberpräsident of East Prussia from 1920 to 1932, when he was succeeded by Wilhelm Kutscher.